jsulz/jsulz/content/posts/2019-12-18-a-full-time-student.md

 type: post
 date: 2019-12-18T22:13:31+00:00
 url: /2019/12/18/a-full-time-student/
-bigimg: [{ src: "/img/backpack.jpeg", desc: "Taking a break before diving in"}]
+bigimg: [{ src: "/img/backpack.jpeg", desc: "Taking a break before diving in" }]
 categories:
   - Georgia Tech OMSCS
 ---

 My first day with LexBlog was sometime in August of 2008.
 The previous summer I worked at a Hastings (a now, mostly defunct retail chain for movies, books, video games, CDs, and okay coffee), my last retail job.
 LexBlog, by way of [Colin O&#8217;Keefe][1], provided me a route to take the first steps in my career with a part-time editorial position.
 I began by working on their content aggregator, LexMonitor, covering the work of the largest law firms in the country.

 Fast forward eleven years and LexMonitor is a thing of the past at LexBlog, as am I.